nicholaslantz/MandelbrotVisualizer/README.md

 * r to reset viewing frame
   * This is useful for when you get lost or when you bork your viewing frame because doubles don't have infinite precision.

+This program calculates each pixel individually.
+If you find that it is running too slow on your machine, decrease the window size and it will run faster.
+Of course, you will get less detail, but you'll be able to peruse the Mandelbrot set at a more comfortable pace.